 In accordance with state law, it is the responsibility of every parent, tutor, or legal guardian of a child between the ages of seven (7) and eighteen (18) to enforce the attendance of his or her child at the school to which the student is assigned.
 Once a pupil arrives at school, he/she is expected to remain and attend each class throughout the day.
 A student is considered to be in attendance when he or she is physically present at a school site or is participating in an authorized school activity and is under the supervision of authorized school personnel.
 This definition for attendance would extend to students who are homebound, assigned to and participating in drug rehabilitation programs that contain a state-approved education component, participating in school authorized field trips or other school-approved activities, or taking a state-approved virtual course.

-• Half-day attendance - A student is considered to be in attendance for one half
+• Half-day attendance - A student is considered to be in attendance for one-half

 day when he or she (1) is physically present at a school site or is participating